0marwa0/HTML-CSS-daily-missions/README.md

    - Test your web page on different browsers to ensure cross-browser compatibility.
    - Ensure responsiveness by testing on various screen sizes.

-8. **Bonus:**
-   - Implement additional features or improvements beyond the basic replication for bonus points.
 ## Tips and Suggestions

 - **HTML Structure:**